jfranp/Focusable/README.md

 First priority would be a **foreground service** so focus sessions survive screen-off and app backgrounding.
 The controller logic is already decoupled from the UI, so it's mostly lifecycle and notification plumbing.

-I'd add a **calibration step** that samples ambient noise for 5-10 seconds before starting a session and adjusts thresholds relative to the baseline.
+I'd add a **calibration step** feature that samples ambient noise for 5-10 seconds before starting a session and adjusts thresholds relative to the baseline.
 This would make the app usable in noisy environments like coffee shops without requiring the user to manually pick "Extra Sensitive."

 On the data side, I'd replace the mock interceptor with a **real backend** (or at least a local server for testing) and build an offline-first sync queue with retry and conflict resolution.